BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

 # Blackbit Data Director Bundle

-Import XML, CSV, JSON, Excel files to Pimcore objects, assets, documents + Export feeds + create REST API without any programming
+Import XML, CSV, JSON, Excel files to Pimcore objects, assets, documents + Export feeds + create REST API without any programming.

 For an overview how to use this plugin, please see our [tutorial videos](https://www.youtube.com/playlist?list=PL4-QRNfdsdKIfzQIP-c9hRruXf0r48fjt).